 As standard, we run a 9 Panel Drug Test to identify the most common substances in Classes A-C:

-We test for each drug and its metabolites, with a 5-day turnaround – including lab analysis and medical review.
+We test for each drug and its metabolites, with a turnaround time from 5 working Days – including lab analysis and medical review.

 By arrangement, we can also test for other drugs, including:

 - Legal Highs / NPS: Synthetic Cannabinoids, Synthetic Cathinones, Synthetic Hallucinogens